promyaaa/awesome-project-manager/README.md

 ## Description ##

-Fusion project manager WordPress plugin is the best project manager plugin for WordPress.
+Awesome project manager WordPress plugin is the best project manager plugin for WordPress.
 You can manage project simply and easily.
 The cool thing is, it is single page and lighting fast.

 ### Installation ###
  - Clone this repo first